Introduction to the statistical analysis of genome-wide association studies

 - Payment information will be provided to applicants after their registration has been verified.

-- Please note a cancellation fee may be required if the attendee changes their mind (see terms and conditions).
+- Please note a cancellation fee may be required if the attendee changes their mind - see terms and conditions in the Application form and terms and conditions (Word).

 Accommodation will be at Beit Hall, South Kensington, and the course venue will be at the Imperial College Hammersmith campus.